Is Morality Improving?

 The Egyptians, instead of placing all emphasis on the auspicious control of unseen forces and magic, moved on to a deeper appreciation of moral values.
-Earlier religious practices were not overly concerned if individual actions were right or wrong, the main objective was to achieve a particular outcome, regardless of the means.
+Earlier religious practices were not overly concerned with whether individual actions were right or wrong; the main objective was to achieve a particular outcome, regardless of the means.

-There was a time when it was socially acceptable for religious devotees to curse others with evil or to pray for their death.
+In the past, it was socially acceptable for religious devotees to curse others with evil or to pray for their demise.
 Notions of legitimate revenge were also common and often considered honorable.
 Such morbid convictions persist today, even among some who call themselves spiritual.

-Human sacrifice was another common ritual in early societies, one seen as a socially acceptable way to appease the gods in order to improve crops or consecrate religious buildings.
-Indeed, it was not until the Iron Age (1st millennium BC) that human sacrifice was largely abandoned in the Middle East, as it was among other human societies at that time.
-But the practice persisted in other areas, such as the Americas, where it diminished only five hundred years ago.
-This brutal practice later gave way to animal sacrifice, as demonstrated by archaeological and historical records.
+Human sacrifice was another common ritual in early societies.
+It was a socially acceptable way to appease the gods in order to improve crops or consecrate religious buildings.
+Indeed, it was not until the Iron Age (about 2,500 years ago) that human sacrifice was largely abandoned in the Middle East and other regions.
+But the practice persisted in other areas, such as the Americas, where it diminished only 500 years ago.
+This brutal practice later gave way to animal sacrifice, as indicated by archaeological and historical records.

 We see this transition in the Old Testament, which is pervaded by notions of sacrifice, primarily as a means to remit sins, but also as a test of faith.
 One example is the Book of Genesis story in which God tests Abraham by asking him to kill his son, Isaac.
-Although Isaac was his second son, the sacrifice of first-born sons was not uncommon in these times.
-But later, as a sense of morality increased, this primitive ritual was reformed by giving over the first-born son to the priesthood.
+Although Isaac was his second son, the sacrifice of firstborn sons was not uncommon in those times.
+But later, as a sense of morality increased, this primitive ritual was reformed by giving over the firstborn son to the priesthood.

 Even in the time of Jesus, the sacrifice of lambs and doves was considered necessary to atone for one’s misdeeds.
-And this fundamental notion of sacrifice continued to be a major theme in Christianity, as evinced by the atonement doctrine so ardently promulgated in the many letters of Apostle Paul—a lengthy collection of his thoughts and opinions that make up thirteen books of the New Testament.
+And this fundamental notion of sacrificial atonement continued as a major theme in Christianity, as evinced by the atonement doctrine so ardently promulgated in the many letters of Apostle Paul—a lengthy collection of his thoughts and opinions that make up thirteen books of the New Testament.

 Today, however, blood sacrifice would not be considered moral, even if restricted to the sacrifice of animals.
 This change in attitude over time is just one indicator of the worldwide social trend toward a higher sense of morality.